 How the Internet of Things Helps

-The IoT helps this situation by improving inventory management in terms of efficiency, visibility and accuracy.
+The IoT for inventory management helps this situation as it improves the efficiency, visibility and accuracy of inventory management.
 It becomes the tool through which you can trace each and every specific item.
 This is a central tenet of the report by the RSR – use the IoT with an inventory focus, not a customer focus.
 The concept should be to use the IoT to “manage inventory rather than customers” where you may run into data protection problems anyway.

 At present, this makes the best sense on several fronts.
 There has been a great deal of talk over the last few years about using the IoT with a focus on the customer – to increase their experience with you as a retailer, to customise and make their experience bespoke.
 Certainly, the IoT has this potential.
 However, the RSR report is suggesting this waits until both consumers and the industry is truly ready for this shift in ‘how things are done’.